Ian-Marcel-Castrejon-Cuevas/TITAN/README.md

 ## Contributing 🤝

-We welcome contributions to `cadnux-app`!
+We welcome contributions to `TITAN`!
 If you'd like to contribute, please:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix (`git checkout -b feature/your-feature-name`).